ballarat-hackerspace/association/rules-of-the-association.md

 **(2)** If a person ceases to be a member of the Association, the Secretary must, as soon as practicable, enter the date the person ceased to be a member in the register of members.

+**(3)** If a person ceases to be a member, or is not able to meaningfully take part in member activities (such as by reason of death, moving interstate or overseas, or a significant period of inactivity), the committee may request that any assets belonging to the Association be returned within 14 days of notice.

 ### 17 Resigning as a member

 **(1)** A member may resign by notice in writing given to the Association.